-William and Catherine watching kid’s performance at Cinemagic.
+William and Catherine watching the children’s performance at Cinemagic.

 William and Catherine ended the day at Sure Start and Action for Children, a programme that supports parents with children aged under four years old living in disadvantaged areas in Northern Ireland.
 They saw some of the different programmes that Sure Start provides to understand how the organisation supports parents and provides best practice for early years work.

 William and Catherine met with the Staff, Parents and participated in Hatching Dinosaur eggs which children and their parents work together to open and hatch, supporting children’s physical and cognitive skill development.

 Catherine received a little bunch of daffodils from a small little kid.
 Daffodils represent St David’s Day that is going to be observed in Wales tomorrow.

 For the day Catherine wore a new blue outfit.
 She was wearing Ashleigh Coat In Lavender Blue Double Wool from Mulberry.
-It is from label’s Fall 2018 Ready-to-wear Collection.
+It is from the label’s Fall 2018 Ready-to-wear Collection.
 Thanks to Japanese_Ginger on Twitter.

 The $2430 coat has a small cape on the shoulder and front button closure and belted waistline with a flared skirt.
 The silhouette of the coat is pretty similar to Catherine’s Alexander McQueen Coat we first saw in Australia in 2013.
 The difference is the cape on the new coat.

 A closer look at the cape.

-The dress has the same silhouette as the old Jenny Packham Blue Shift Dress i.e. sheath.
-It has wrist length sleeves with self-belt on the waistline.
+The dress has the same silhouette like the old Jenny Packham Blue Shift Dress i.e. sheath.
+It has wrist length sleeves with a self-belt on the waistline.